 Most relevant, though, to Minnesota is that all three electric utilities are currently exceeding their REO requirements, and it is anticipated that this will continue into the future as they add even more renewables to their generating mixes.
-In other words, there is no IRP modelling that shows the incremental difference in costs related to complying with the REO because meeting the REO is already
+In other words, there is no IRP modelling that shows the incremental difference in costs related to complying with the REO because meeting the REO is already part of the base case.
+Therefore, although it may be possible to do a Proxy Unit Method comparison, it is not appropriate since the likely more accurate Modelling Method is not relevant since utilities are already exceeding the REO.

-139 Summary description derived from "Methods, Tool and Resources: A Handbook for Quantifying Distributed Energy Resource Impacts for Benefit-Cost Analysis" (March 2022), National Energy Screening Project.
-140 It may be possible to use the Modelling Method if, during each electric IOU's IRP process there is a specific request to model the incremental costs associated with complying with the State's Renewable Energy Objective.
+&lt;sup>139 Summary description derived from "Methods, Tool and Resources: A Handbook for Quantifying Distributed Energy Resource Impacts for Benefit-Cost Analysis" (March 2022), National Energy Screening Project.

+&lt;sup>140 It may be possible to use the Modelling Method if, during each electric IOU's IRP process there is a specific request to model the incremental costs associated with complying with the State's Renewable Energy Objective.